Are you an EU or non-EU citizen?

 In Brno, the main Employment office is located at Polní 1011/37 (tram stop Vojtova) which is also the biggest employment office in the whole country.
 It is open daily but Fridays are only available to new applicants or those who have made an appointment in advance.
 You can submit your requests, forms and documents to podatelna.bm@uradprace.cz, but expect to answer an invitation for a personal meeting where originals of documents need to be submitted too.

 When unemployed, registration at an employment office is not obligatory unless you want to apply for unemployment benefit.
-Also, not everybody can register as a job seeker.
+Also, not everybody can register as an employment candidate.
 This possibility is only granted to EU citizens and their family relatives as well as nonEU citizens with permanent residency, blue card holders and long-term residency permit holders with the purpose of stay employment (Employee card) and family reunification.

 While unemployed, social security payments can be interrupted.
 It is, however, mandatory to continue paying your health insurance1.
 In certain situations2 , the health insurance of those that are not / no longer eligible for the unemployment benefit but are registered at the employment office can be covered by the government.